-- (iii) also urge the Federal Government to establish a permanent Military Base in Gada Local Government to ensure a swift response to distress calls and provide a proactive approach to tackle insecurity; - (iv) mandate the Committee on Army (when constituted) to ensure compliance.
+- (i) observe a minute silence for the repose of victims of various banditry attacks in Goroyo/Gada federal constituency and the country at large; - (ii) urge the Executive Arm to: - (a) establish a Military Outpost in Kwanan Mahalba to intercept and deter activities of bandits, - (b) establish a permanent Military Base in Gada Local Government to ensure a swift response to distress calls and provide a proactive approach to tackle insecurity; - (iii) also urge the various security agencies to ensure synergy with a view to having effective and efficient communication system in the affected areas; - (iv) mandate the Committee on Army (when constituted) to ensure compliance (HR.
+48/07/2023).

-4. Need to Rehabilitate the Abandoned Obudu Dam Resort Project: Hon.
-Peter Akpanke:
+13. Need to Rehabilitate the Abandoned Obudu Dam Resort Project Motion made and Question proposed: